-The school, in doing so, joined a small family of Academies, the RSA Family of Academies in an umbrella trust, with The RSA Academy, Tipton and Whitley Academy – an RSA Academy being the other members.
-Our Trust was, however, set up as a Multi-Academy Trust (MAT) in it’s own right, so that Ipsley CE Middle School could join with Arrow Vale in a formal legal arragement.
+The school, in doing so, joined a small family of Academies, the RSA Family of Academies in an umbrella trust, with The RSA Academy, Tipton and Whitley Academy – an RSA Academy, being the other members.
+Our Trust was, however, set up as a Multi-Academy Trust (MAT) in its own right, so that Ipsley CE Middle School could join with Arrow Vale in a formal legal arrangement.
 Ipsley joined our MAT as Ipsley CE RSA Academy in January 2013, and of course also joined the RSA Family of Academies.

 The DfE, in recognising Arrow Vale’s success, made the school a National Support School, and appointed Guy Shears as a National Leader of Education in 2015.
 The school became a National Teaching School in September 2015 as part of the RSA Academies Teaching School Alliance, thereby being able to train teachers and use staff expertise to support other schools.

-The Trust Board, recognising the many benefits that would be derived through expansion of the Trust, both for current pupils and staff, but also for pupils and staff f those schools joining, set as part of the strategic plan to carefully expand the MAT seeking schools that subscribe strongly to the vision of the MAT and to the values of the RSA.
-To this end, Trustees took the decision to rename the MAT in 2017 as Central RSA Academies Trust.
+The Trust Board, recognising the many benefits that would be derived through expansion of the Trust, both for current pupils and staff, but also for pupils and staff of schools that subscribe strongly to the vision of the MAT and to the values of the RSA.
+To this end, Trustees took the decision to rename the MAT in 2017 as Central RSA Academies Trust (CRSAAT).

 The Governors at The RSA Academy, Tipton, decided to join the Central RSA Academies Trust in September 2017, recognising the many benefits that would be derived through being in a formal relationship with four other RSA Academies (see Why Join Us?
 (Schools)).
 Already a member of the RSA Family of Academies, the fit with the vision of the MAT was a very strong one, and the establishment of a North and South hub for the Trust as made.

-Also in September 2017, the CRSAAT became the lead organisation, as the Accounting Trust, for the RSA Academies Teaching School Alliance.
-The three way partnership with Whitely in Coventry, and Holyhead (also an RSA Academy) in Birmigham, both ‘outstanding’ (ofsted) schools, goes from strength to strength.
-We trained a large number of secondary teachers in 2016-17, and the Trust took its first cohort of Primary trainees in Septmeber 2017.
+In September 2017, the CRSAAT became the lead organisation, as the Accounting Trust, for the RSA Academies Teaching School Alliance.
+The three-way partnership with Whitely in Coventry, and Holyhead (also an RSA Academy) in Birmingham, both ‘Outstanding’ (Ofsted) schools, goes from strength to strength.
+We trained a large number of secondary teachers in 2016-17, and the Trust took its first cohort of Primary trainees in September 2017.